TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-stream.rst

         # Register the open socket to wait for data.
         reader, writer = await asyncio.open_connection(sock=rsock)

-        # Simulate the reception of data from the network
+        # Simulate the reception of data kutoka the network
         loop.call_soon(wsock.send, 'abc'.encode())

         # Wait for data